moliver28/research-handbook/content/handbook/customer-success/csm/segment/cse/scale-operating-rhythm.md

 #### Preparing for and Delivering a Webinar

-The upcoming month's webinar dates are added to an issue in the [Customer Success Operations Project](https://gitlab.com/gitlab-com/sales-team/field-operations/customer-success-operations/-/issues/?label_name%5B%5D=CSOps%20-%20Scale) and the CSE team is asked to sign up as host or Q&A support.
-The zoom webinars are created by CS Operations and then the webinar details are added to the webinar calendar.
+The upcoming month's webinar dates are added to an issue in the [Customer Success Engineering - Content Project](https://gitlab.com/gitlab-com/customer-success/customer-success-engineering/content/-/issues/?label_name%5B%5D=cse-events%3A%3Asign-up) and the CSE team is asked to sign up as DRIs.

 The host of the webinar should download the recording from [Webinar Master Recordings folder](https://drive.google.com/drive/folders/1x0_7J30cTpfbRXjrXgG_2XOIARLusNt3?usp=drive_link) and do a practice session in the zoom webinar to ensure it plays successfully.
 Here are details for playing the video for the webinar: